aysevllpkts/TrAnnoScope/README.md

   Usage: python precheck.py [STEPS] -c config/config.yaml
   ```
-For preprocessing_rnaseq, it will ask to download FastQScreen Genome indexes
+For preprocessing_rnaseq step, it will ask to download FastQScreen Genome indexes

 ```bash
 python precheck.py preprocessing_rnaseq -c config/config.yaml
 ```

-For remove_contaminants, it will ask to download Bnterested lineage files for BUSCO and taxdump which is used by Blobtools2.
+For remove_contaminants step, it will ask to download Bnterested lineage files for BUSCO and taxdump which is used by Blobtools2.

 ```bash
 python precheck.py remove_contaminants -c config/config.yaml